 - Antenatal Testing.
 Everyone dreams of a healthy baby.
 But sometimes problems develop before a baby is born.
 Fortunately, many problems can be identified early, allowing your medical team to come up with a personalized plan for delivery and specialized care after birth.
 Antenatal testing centers provide specialized care for pregnancies at higher risk of complications for mother or baby, including services such as ultrasounds, screening for birth defects and genetic counseling.

 - On-Site Neonatal Intensive Care Unit (NICU).
 Over the last half century, the mortality rate for newborns dropped significantly, from more than 18 infant deaths per 1,000 live births in 1960 to about 4 per 1,000 in 2012.
-That decline is largely thanks to the specialized care that ill and premature infants receive from specialists in neonatal intensive care units (NICUs).
+That decline is largely thanks to the specialized care that ill and premature infants receive from specialists in (NICUs).
 When a baby is born with medical problems, it’s important to provide expert care as quickly as possible.
 When selecting a hospital, be sure to inquire about the available on-site neonatal services.
-ILH is home to Loudoun County’s only NICU and is staffed with pediatric specialists who work around the clock to care for sick and premature infants.
+ILH’s Level III NICU is the only advanced NICU in Loudoun County.
+This speciality unit offers round-the-clock observation and care for sick and premature infants as young as 28 weeks.

 - Board-Certified Pediatricians.
 It’s critical to have pediatric experts on site if health issues arise in your baby’s first hours and days.
 At Inova Loudoun, for instance, the on-site NICU providers serve as your in-house pediatric team if your baby’s community pediatrician doesn’t see patients in the hospital.